Teaching our children to read and write accurately, fluently and confidently is the most important thing we will do.

 Ofsted’s greatest focus, as well as ours here at school, is upon the teaching of reading.
 Read Write Inc. is the phonics and literacy programme that we use across the federation to maximise reading results.

-Read Write Inc. programmes combine into a complete literacy programme which we run from the moment new pupils arrive in our Nursery, until they leave us at the end of Year 6 at the age eleven.
-These programmes are designed to stimulate and challenge children’s thinking and create enthusiastic, life-long readers and writers in them all.
+Read Write Inc. Phonics is introduced to children the moment new pupils arrive in our Nursery and is used until children have completed the phonics programme and are confident readers.
+The programme is designed to stimulate and challenge children’s thinking and create enthusiastic, life-long readers and writers in them all.

 Here at North Walsham Junior, Infant School and Nursery, we recognise that children who read a lot are successful at school.
 Reading enriches their vocabulary, their grammar, their writing and their spelling.